Charles and Lee-lee Chan: Flight from China

 After Jackie graduated from the China Drama Academy, Charles bought him an apartment in Hong Kong.
 According to Charles, it cost him and Lee-lee all of their savings plus tips.
 When Jackie learned of this, his resentment towards his parents for leaving him behind in Hong Kong disappeared as he realised they were working so hard for their son and his future.

 In 1985, through the help of a friend who worked at the Chinese Embassy in Australia, who was also from Shandong, China, Charles found his two sons in China.
 They were living in Wuhan in Hubei province.
-Their reunion took place in Guangzhou, China and the sons cried upon seeing their father again and they said that they had suffered a lot.
+Their reunion took place in Guangzhou, China, and the sons cried upon seeing their father again, and they said that they had suffered a lot.
 The older son, Shide, is a postman, and the younger son, Shisheng, works on a pig farm.

 Charles visited his two sons and their families in Anhui as often as he was able to (at 89 years old in 2005) and he re-established his position as the patriarch of the Fang family and provided money to renovate the ancestral hall there.
 He also updated the genealogy by adding Jackie's real name into the records as 房仕龍 (Fáng Shìlóng or Fong Si Lung).
-The entire Fang clan has been re-connected.
+The entire Fang clan has been reconnected.

 Jackie, at the time Traces of a Dragon: Jackie Chan and his Lost Family was made, had still not met his half brothers, his father's sons, but he has met his half sisters, Lee-lee's daughters as they would often visit their mother in Australia as did Jackie when his parents used to live there.